psomervuo/protaxfungi/README.md

 # Examples

 The results of PROTAX-fungi include interactive KRONA-charts showing the classifications and classification reliabilities of the environmental sequences.
 Here such charts are exemplified for case studies on root-associated fungi (greenland90.html) and for wood-associated fungi (sawdust90.html) considered by Abarenkov et al. (2018).
+They can be obtained by downloading file protaxexamples.zip and unzipping it.

 # PROTAX software